individual-it/bandwidthd-pSQL-frontend/README.md

 ### Web Server Setup:
 1. Copy the contents of this repository into your web tree some where.
-2. Edit config.conf to set your db connect string
+2. Edit config.php to set your db connect string

 You should now be able to access the web application and see you graphs.
 All graphing is done by graph.php,  all parameters are passed to it in it's url.
 You can create